 - various types of pain—spinal or neck muscles, for example

 - rheumatoid arthritis

 Finally, a word of advice if you ever receive cannabis ointment as a gift.
 Here’s a reminder of what to look out for, to make sure it’s good stuff:

 - If someone gives you cannabis ointment, make sure you check the color and smell before using it.
-A dark green color and burned odor indicates that it has been exposed to too high temperatures and its active ingredients may therefore be degraded.
+A dark green color and burned odor indicate that it has been exposed to too high temperatures and its active ingredients may therefore be degraded.

 - Make sure that no moldy herbs have been used to produce it (whenever possible, use freshly dried).

 Don’t hesitate to give making hemp ointment a try at home with your own homegrown.
 At least you’ll know exactly what you’re getting.